How to undo and redo on a Mac: My complete guide for beginners

 Combining undo and redo with other Mac shortcuts

-If you regularly switch between applications or work with complex files, learning how to integrate undo and redo with other commands can greatly improve your workflow:
+If you regularly switch between applications or work with complex files, learning how to integrate undo and redo options with other commands can greatly improve your workflow:

 - Undo action & Select All: Pair the undo shortcut (Command + Z) with select all (Command + A).
 This allows you to quickly revert recent changes to an entire document.